 In Africa, Latin America, Fidel Castro inspired many

-AU Commission chair Dlamini-Zuma, speaks during a memorial service for the late Cuban revolutionary leader Fidel Castro in Johannesburg, South Africa, Wednesday, Nov.
-30, 2016.
-Castro, who led a rebel army to improbable victory, embraced Soviet-style communism and defied the power of 10 U.S. presidents during his half century rule of Cuba, died Friday at age 90.
-SAN SALVADOR, El Salvador - The leader of a small, Caribbean nation, Fidel Castro was a major figure across much of the world, inspiring quixotic insurgencies, pouring soldiers into successful wars of liberation, helping define the politics of a whole continent.
+" The leader of a small, Caribbean nation, Fidel Castro was a major figure across much of the world, inspiring quixotic insurgencies, pouring soldiers into successful wars of liberation, helping define the politics of a whole continent.
+His death has been met with mourning, honors and recriminations.

 Discussions